alien260093/Moodboard-Website/README.md

 d) Write a series (5+) of SQL queries to combine and test your data is displaying correctly from your tables - read through SQL Tutorial for some ideas - PS.
 SELECT * FROM "Table" is only a very, very basic Query - create several from across tables showing joins and MEANINGFUL data that a user might find useful.

 Query 1.
+SELECT Username, Email FROM Users;
 Query 2.
+SELECT Status FROM Collaborators;
 Query 3.
+SELECT COUNT(DISTINCT Level of permission) FROM Collaborators;
 Query 4.
+SELECT * FROM Users/ ORDER BY Username;
 Query 5.
-Query 6.
+SELECT * FROM Moodboards/ WHERE NOT Recent = 'TRUE';